-While this information is a standard for most faculties and their inclusive schools and departments, it should be noted that other requirements and processes may need to be observed.
-Please read your desired degree area carefully and consult your relevant faculty.
+While this information is standard for the Faculty of Science and our inclusive schools and departments, it should be noted that other requirements and processes may need to be observed.
+Please read your desired degree area carefully and consult your relevant School or Unit within the Faculty of Science.

 Research degrees are self-directed, independent study programs that contribute new knowledge to a particular field and are examined by a written thesis.
 Both your statement of research interest and your research proposal should demonstrate adequate language skills and your ability to successfully complete such a program.